KSP-KOS/KOS/doc/source/structures/misc/vecdraw.rst

     :access: Get/Set
     :type: :struct:`Scalar`

     Define the width of the drawn line, in meters.
-The deafult is 0.2 if left off.
+The default is 0.2 if left off.
 Note, this also causes the font of the label to be enlarged to match if set to a value larger than 0.2.